 Gondola systems have operated safely for decades in parts of the world with more extreme weather conditions than we get in Seattle.
 Depending on the type, gondola systems can operate in winds of up to 70 mph.
 Overall, gondola systems are considered the safest of all public transportation systems.

 Gondola systems are safely operating in many seismic-prone areas of the world.
 The towers support flexible cables with automatic tensioning.
 In a seismic event such flexible systems perform better than rigid, elevated guideways.

 Wouldn’t it be best if Sound Transit would just build a light rail tunnel?

-No. Sound Transit’s $11.5 billion deficit may make it difficult to justify spending more on a West Seattle tunnel.
-Even if only the Avalon to Junction portion were built as a tunnel, multiple pylons up to 60 foot-tall would still have to be erected through Youngstown, creating significant local displacement.
+No. Sound Transit’s $7.9 billion cost overrun may make it difficult to justify spending more on a West Seattle tunnel.
+Only Avalon to Junction portion would be built as a tunnel, multiple pylons up to 60 foot-tall would still have to be erected through Youngstown, creating significant local displacement.
+A tunnel portal along Yancy St. has been proposed but is not studied as part of the DEIS.
 Tunneling would also require substantial construction around the tunnel portal along Genesee, and each underground station.
-And cars exiting from the West Seattle bridge at the Avalon station area would make construction extra challenging.
-A tunnel portal along Yancy St. has been proposed but is not studied as part of the DEIS.
+Station construction would make it very challening for cars to get to West Seattle once the bridge reopens.

 I’m always going to drive, why do I care about transit options?

 All drivers will be impacted by delays and detours during construction but light rail construction will take longer and cause more disruption than gondola construction.
 But after that, as more people use Link or SkyLink, we should see less traffic on roadways, reduced congestion, and benefits for movements of freight and personal vehicles.